jasonrsmith99/GV-Class-Sizes/corona-college.md

   - Grand Valley has fairly small class sizes (although I haven’t compared them with other schools)

-  - Departments are very consistant class sizes across their courses
+  - Departments have very consistant class sizes

       - We see some exceptions in Biology and Business where the courses I’ve taken (BIO 120 and BUS 201) are required intro classes for